 Important: Use primary keys as a method of access in your applications rather than rowids.
 Because primary keys are defined in the ANSI specification of SQL, using primary keys to access data makes your applications more portable.

+Extended Parallel Server -

-With Extended Parallel Server, you must use column values to identify the rows of a fragmented table.
-The database server does not support rowids for fragmented tables. \blacklozenge
+The database server does not support rowids for fragmented tables.